virtual-kubelet/systemk/README.md

 open questions (ready made image, a tiny bit of config mgmt (but how to bootstrap that?)).

 `vks` will use systemd to start pods as plain processes.
-This uses the cgroup stuff systemd does.
+This uses the cgroup stuff systemd has.
 This allows use to set resources limit in the future by just specifying those in the unit file.
-Generally there is no isolation in this setup - although for disk (looking at /var/secrets/kubernets.io/token) we use a private tmpfs.
+Generally there is no isolation in this setup - although for disk access things are fairly contained, i.e. /var/secrets/kubernets.io/token will be bind mounted into the unit.

 You basically use the k8s control plane to start linux processes.
 There is also no address space allocated to the PODs specially, you are using the host's networking.